-Like anything else in life, learning how to buy property for investment takes time and effort, but the benefits you’ll receive far outweigh the effort you need to put in.
+Like anything else in life, learning how to buy property for investment takes time and effort, but the benefits you’ll receive far outweigh the efforts you need to put in.

-To help ease the learning curve a bit it’s helpful to have a few hard and fast rules to keep the process moving along towards a great result.
+To help ease the learning curve a bit it’s helpful to have a few hard and fast rules.
+These are designed to help you get set up the right way, stay non track, and keep the process moving towards your goals.

 Buying an investment property under market value can be difficult, but it’s not impossible.

 Understand your vendor.
 Why is the vendor selling?
 Do they have an offer on another property? (could mean they want to sell quickly)

 Understand your market.
 Study the market; what makes the property desirable?
 Is there something that I can do to add value and increase my yield?
 Is the market bearable and sustainable?

 How do you work out the yield?